kachurovskiy/nanoels/h4/README.md

 - Selecting `External` or `Internal` operation - use ![IconArrowLeft](https://github.com/kachurovskiy/nanoels/assets/517919/28a59458-0f91-42a5-9ba4-412d050dc462) and ![IconArrowRight](https://github.com/kachurovskiy/nanoels/assets/517919/0ff9ab80-0ce1-45fc-bc00-86d34ecac9f1) to change selection.
 Confirm with ![IconPlay](https://github.com/kachurovskiy/nanoels/assets/517919/c9fb0ef5-94d7-4b42-b1a3-4c85c704e80d)
 - Confirm the final `Go?` question with ![IconPlay](https://github.com/kachurovskiy/nanoels/assets/517919/c9fb0ef5-94d7-4b42-b1a3-4c85c704e80d)

 Turn on the spindle.
 Operation will proceed fully automatically and the cutter will return to the starting position when done.
+Adjusting the pitch on the fly is not supported.

 Operation can be stopped at any time by pressing ![IconStop](https://github.com/kachurovskiy/nanoels/assets/517919/cf4b9b31-dda3-4469-9667-1d1c44ea39b4) or using manual move buttons.